This FAQ website provides sample questions and answers related to information provided in the NIH Funding Opportunity Announcement (FOA) PA-21-071

 What types (levels) of support are available through the NIDA Diversity Supplements program?
 Support is available at the post-baccalaureate, pre-doctoral/graduate school (including medical school), postdoctoral, and investigator levels.
 The program no longer supports Master’s level trainees.

 How much support (funding) am I eligible to receive?
 Post-Baccalaureates: The salary for baccalaureate holders should be reasonable and consistent with the institutional salary policies and cannot exceed the compensation allowed for graduate students (see PA-21-071).
-Budget plans for diversity supplement applications for pre- or post-doctoral candidates/trainees must reflect the actual needs of the proposed project and should closely follow Ruth L. Kirschstein National Research Service Award (NRSA) guidelines for stipends.
-Budget plans for early-career investigators up to $60,000/yr in salary support (note: at least 9 person months (equivalent to 75% effort) on the parent project grant is required during each 12-month period).
-For all levels of support, up to $1,500/year may be requested for “general supplies,” and up to $1,500/year may be requested for conference/meetings travel.
+Budget plans for diversity supplement applications for pre- or post-doctoral candidates/trainees must reflect the actual needs of the proposed project and should closely follow guidelines for stipends.
+The number of years of experience as a post-doctoral candidate/trainee must be identified in the application.
+Salary for candidates at the post-doctoral level is determined by the number of full years of postdoctoral experience as indicated in the Ruth L. Kirschstein National Research Service Award (NRSA) guidelines for stipends.
+Budget plans for early-career investigators up to $85,000/yr in salary support (note: at least 9 person months (equivalent to 75% effort) on the parent project grant is required during each 12-month period).
 Salary requested must approximate the percentage effort dedicated on the parent project, commensurate with the institution’s base salary.
 Fringe benefits must be included in the budget and cannot be used for salary support.
 The diversity supplement can cover tuition costs up to the NRSA level for pre-docs at the parent grant university.